-Many, particularly the young, are reluctant to change, despite recession
+Many, particularly the young, are reluctant to change financial ways, despite recession.

 Yet fear may not be enough to encourage actual change.
 Despite the stormy economic conditions, more than a third of homeowners haven’t made significant changes to their financial habits.

 “Homeowners are worried about their jobs, and debt is still historically high, however, many people may not be making the necessary changes to improve their finances,” Jamie Moldafsky, of Wells Fargo Home Equity Group, said in a press release.

 Young homeowners, ages 18 to 41, appear less likely to modify their financial situation than homeowners ages 42 and older.
 Of those who haven’t altered their spending habits, 60 percent of young homeowners cite an obstacle preventing them from doing so, as opposed to the 27 percent of older homeowners who felt incapable of making changes.